-If you wish to direct a question to the Open Meeting (see below for the next date), but are unable to attend, do please feel free to send in your question by completing our Contact Form.
+If you wish to direct a question to the Open Meeting (see above for the next date), but are unable to attend, do please feel free to send in your question by completing our Contact Form.
 It will be raised at the meeting.

 If you feel that your question is of a confidential nature, then please submit it directly to the Practice in writing to: